arcadiacoin/arcadia-docs/docs/node/rpc.md

 ---

 ### confirmation_info
-_version 16.0+_
 Returns info about an unconfirmed active election by **root**.
 Including announcements count, last winner (initially local ledger block), total tally of voted representatives, concurrent blocks with tally & block contents for each.
-Using the optional `json_block` is recommended since v19.0.
+Using the optional `json_block` is recommended.

 ::: note
 The roots provided are two parts and differ between the first account block and subsequent blocks: